0xtengu/workshops/linux_rootkits/foundations.md

     Module operates as part of the kernel
            |
            v
-    rmmod signals module to unload
+    rmmod signals module to unload (generally a manual action)
            |
            v
     module_exit() function is called automatically